 Rates

-Building improvements 10%
+10%

-Equipment 20%
+20%

-Furniture and fixtures 20%
+20%

-Computer equipment 20%
+20%

-Computer software 50%
+50%

 Long-lived assets

 Long-lived assets are reviewed for impairment if events or changes in circumstances indicate that the carrying value may not be recoverable.
 If the sum of the undiscounted future cash flows expected from use and residual value is less than the carrying amount, the long-lived asset is considered impaired.
 An impairment loss is measured as the amount by which the carrying value of the long-lived asset exceeds its fair value.